 - Reduces duplication of effort across the industry and enhances delivery for both API Providers and Third Parties by centralising common activities, such as application, registration, onboarding, policy and guidelines, development lifecycle and sandbox services.

-- Enables the delivery of an industry-led API framework which offers potential for growth of new business opportunities for those involved.
+- Enables the delivery of an industry-led open banking framework which offers potential for growth of new business opportunities for those involved.